Jeremy M. Sternberg

 - Achieved a complete defense verdict on behalf of defendants in a virtual nonjury civil fraud case in federal court in Delaware in September 2020, which was affirmed by the U.S. Court of Appeals for the Third Circuit in 2022

-- Achieved a complete dismissal in 2022 of a retaliation suit brought by a former faculty member against a university client, and in 2023 a full affirmance by the U.S. Court of Appeals for the First Circuit.
+- Achieved a complete dismissal in 2022 of a retaliation suit brought by a former faculty member against a university client, and in 2023 argued before the U.S. Court of Appeals for the First Circuit and achieved full affirmance of the dismissal.

 - Led a response to a federal government investigation regarding HIPAA issues on behalf of a global healthcare company that resulted in declination by the government in 2022